matt-suncy/symbols-from-video/README.md

 After downloading the folders for each video, move them to the "videos" directory.

+The model architectures, training, and hyperparameter sweep code can be found in "models/contrastive_RBVAE" (trained on pixels) and "models/percep_RBVAE" (trained on precomputed embeddings).

+Transition flags and other details about the videos concerning training can be found in "videos/frames/transition_flag.txt".

 ## Requirements

 Create a new Python 3.8.5 virtual environment and download from "requirements.txt".